DavtabaseDave/DentistryDocx/Intro/Importing-External-Data.md

 The exact steps in running the Import/Export Wizard will **NOT** detailed here as they are set out in detail in the User Guides available on the SharePoint site listed above.

+# Vital Note
+Using Find and replace (CTRL+H) in Excel, delete every parenthesis and square bracket from the column names row.

 ## Importing A2L Pass List

+### Format of XLSX